mauriciopoppe/blog/site/content/notes/computer-science/artificial-intelligence/machine-learning/introduction.md

 ---
-title: "Introduction"
+title: "Introduction to Machine Learning"
-description: "Introduction"
+description: |
+  A super brief introduction to what ML is for, the problems where it can be applied along with some example applications.
 order: 1
+image: /images/machine-learning.jpeg
 tags: ["machine learning"]
 date: 2020-06-25 23:05:30
 references:
 - Aurélien Géron.
 "Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow."
 ---

 Machine Learning is great for:

 - Problems for which existing solutions require a lot of fine-tuning or long lists of
 rules: one Machine Learning algorithm can often simplify code and perform better than the traditional approach.
 - Complex problems for which using a traditional approach yields no good solution: the best Machine Learning techniques can perhaps find a solution.
 - Fluctuating environments: a Machine Learning system can adapt to new data.
 Getting insights about complex problems and large amounts of data.